DevilKo0l/quote-generator-webapp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This website will give you some useful advices.
-I built this project to refresh my knowledge about Api
+Making beautiful quotes just became easy!
+Try it yourself to see what is your favorite quote.
+I built this project to refresh my knowledge about API

 ### Built With
 The technologies I use in this project inclues: